codepress/admin-columns/readme.txt

 = NEWVERSION =
 Release Date: tbd

+* [Removed] Support for PHP 5.3.
+The minimum version required to run Admin Columns is now PHP 5.6.20.
 * [Improved] It is not necessary anymore to load the overview page once in order to recognize the default columns

 = 3.4.7 =